Edge Mode flag variable configuration

 For a content-heavy experiment, such as testing different article layouts, enabling cacheRequestToOrigin

 ensures that the article content is cached at the edge after the first request.
-Subsequent users who qualify for the same variation will receive the cached content, improving performance and reducing load on the origin server.
+Subsequent users who qualify for the same variation receive the cached content, improving performance and reducing load on the origin server.

 cacheTTL